Get to know the Upper School Student Ambassador Board Members as they reflect on their time at LJCDS.

 If you would like to connect with one of our ambassadors, please email ambassador@ljcds.org.

-The LJCDS community is so incredibly welcoming, and we are so fortunate to have so many opportunities at our school.
+The LJCDS community is incredibly welcoming, and we are fortunate to have so many opportunities at our school.
 I truly believe that it is a special place for everyone, as the community is strong, and the leaders are very enthusiastic.

 Make your focus like a funnel: try everything in freshman year, then hone in on your interests every year after.
 It sounds so cliche (I’ve heard it myself a million times), but the number of opportunities at LJCDS is infinite—you make yourself a part of existing programs or create entirely new ones.